-About Campus Security Policies and Procedures and Crime Prevention
+❖ About Campus Security Policies and Procedures and Crime Prevention

-In an effort to increase awareness about MSM's security policies and procedures and promote crime prevention, the Department of Public Safety partners with the Human Resources Department to offer programs to MSM students and employees that address the following topics:
+In an effort to increase awareness about MSM's security policies and procedures and promote crime

-- Situational Awareness, which is simply knowing what is going on around you by relying on all five senses (i.e. sight, sound, hearing, smell and touch).
-Students and employees are told to always trust their intuitions. - Emergency Preparedness Students and employees receive education on how to stay prepared in the event a crisis occurs. - Developing a Security Plan, which would serve as a general guideline to assist a person in thinking through in advance how he/she would respond to different scenarios in which his/her personal security is compromised. - Use and benefits of self-defense and other non-weapon defensive tactics, such as head butting, elbow striking, uppercuts, and circular punches. - Identification of everyday items that could serve as defensive tools in the event of an unexpected physical attack (i.e. an umbrella, a pencil, a key, etc.). - Use of actual weapons, such as Tasers and pepper spray. - Basic weapons safety. - Tactics for ensuring individual and collective campus security. - Availability and use of campus security escorts on the Main Campus and the Buggy Works offsite campus facility. - > The identity of those to whom crimes and security concerns should be reported.
+- ▶ Situational Awareness, which is simply knowing what is going on around you by relying on all five senses (i.e. sight, sound, hearing, smell and touch).
+Students and employees are told to always trust their intuitions. - ► Emergency Preparedness Students and employees receive education on how to stay prepared in the event a crisis occurs. - ▶ Developing a Security Plan, which would serve as a general guideline to assist a person in thinking through in advance how he/she would respond to different scenarios in which his/her personal security is compromised. - ▶ Use and benefits of self-defense and other non-weapon defensive tactics, such as head butting, elbow striking, uppercuts, and circular punches. - ldentification of everyday items that could serve as defensive tools in the event of an unexpected physical attack (i.e. an umbrella, a pencil, a key, etc.). - Use of actual weapons, such as Tasers and pepper spray. - Basic weapons safety. - ► Tactics for ensuring individual and collective campus security. - Availability and use of campus security escorts on the Main Campus and the Buggy Works offsite campus facility. - ▶ The identity of those to whom crimes and security concerns should be reported.

 These programs are offered on a primary basis during new student orientation and new employee orientation.
 Through its "ALL Campus Safety Program," which consists of several classes taught at all MSM locations, the Department of Public Safety also offers campus safety and security course offerings on an ongoing basis.
-Course topics include: Local area crimes and statistics, MSM Safety Procedures, Sexual Assault,

-Dating Violence, Domestic Violence, Stalking, Active Shooters, Preparing for Extreme Weather, Safety Awareness, and Self Defense.
-MSM also has its our own version of the national "See Something, Say Something" campaign, which is offered every year in the Spring and Fall.
+Course topics include local area crimes and statistics, MSM Safety Procedures, sexual assault, active shooters, preparing for extreme weather, safety awareness, and self-defense.
+MSM also has its our own version of the national "See Something, Say Something" campaign, which is offered every year in the spring and fall.

-Students, faculty and staff may visit the School's Learning Management System, which can be accessed at https://msm.csod.com/, and register for these courses, which are taught by the MSM Chief of Police.
+Students, faculty and staff may visit the School's Learning Management System, which can be accessed at https://msm.csod.com/LMS/catalog/Welcome.aspx?tab page id=-67&tab id=-1 and register for these courses, which are taught by the MSM Chief of Police.
 In addition, the Department of Public Safety encourages students, faculty and staff to sign up to receive text messages and emails via the School's Emergency Notification System in the event of an immediate and/or continuing threat to the campus.
 Other safety information is also included in the annual publication of the Student Handbook, Policy Handbook and the Graduate Medical Education (GME) Handbook.